EnderCommunity/Murmur/README.md

 ## To-Do List

-There are instructions for the building process of the compiler and libraries of EnderScript:
+There are instructions for the building process of the compiler and libraries of Murmur:
-*Follow the instructions in the `test.esf` file on how should the language work*
+*Follow the instructions in the `test.mur` file on how should the language work*

 - [ ] *Research the best algorithms for an efficient memory-managment*
-- [ ] *Write a compiler using C that compiles EnderScript to C code*
+- [ ] *Write a compiler using C that compiles Murmur to C code*